StoneCo Ltd. (STNE) is ready for next Episode as it posted an annual sales of 893,840 K

 Technical Analysis of StoneCo Ltd. (STNE)

-StoneCo Ltd. (NASDAQ: STNE) saw its 5-day average volume 12.31 million, a positive change from its year-to-date volume of 8.4 million.
-As of the previous 9 days, the stock’s Stochastic %D was 42.48%.
-Additionally, its Average True Range was 0.88.
+Let’s dig in a bit further.
+During the last 5-days, its volume was 13.64 million.
+That was better than the volume of 8.41 million it reported in year-ago period.
+As of the previous 9 days, the stock’s Stochastic %D was 25.96%.
+Additionally, its Average True Range was 0.85.

-At the time of writing, stock’s 50-day Moving Average is $9.37, while its 200-day Moving Average is $12.84.
-Nevertheless, the first resistance level for the watch stands at $9.87 in the near term.
-At $10.68, the stock is likely to face the second major resistance level.
-The third major resistance level sits at $11.49.
-If the price goes on to break the first support level at $8.25, it is likely to go to the next support level at $7.44.
-Assuming the price breaks the second support level, the third support level stands at $6.63.
+At the time of writing, stock’s 50-day Moving Average is $9.39, while its 200-day Moving Average is $12.52.
+However, in the short run, StoneCo Ltd.’s stock first resistance to watch stands at $10.28.
+Second resistance stands at $10.67.
+The third major resistance level sits at $11.13.
+If the price goes on to break the first support level at $9.43, it is likely to go to the next support level at $8.97.
+Assuming the price breaks the second support level, the third support level stands at $8.58.

 StoneCo Ltd. (NASDAQ: STNE) Key Stats